Any time you hear someone mention infographics, you usually hear the word “viral” in the same sentence.

 - Lead headline - write a brief, keyword-rich headline.

-- Overview – this is similar to the lead in an optimized press release, which means your opportunity to hook the reader needs to happen here.
-Use keywords, but more importantly, use copywriting tricks to pull the reader in.
+- Overview - this is similar to the lead in an optimized press release, which means your hook to get the reader’s attention needs to happen here.
+Use keywords, but, more importantly, use copywriting tricks to pull the reader in.

 - Facts - speaking of facts, make sure you share some of the relevant stats or findings from your infographic.
 Share them in a teasing fashion that makes the reader want to learn more.